Conjugacy in Abstract Semigroups, Transformation and Diagram Monoids, and Conjugacy Growth: Conjugacies , , , , and in finite partition monoids

 Then, as in the proof of Lemma~\ref{l:2-bridge}, we can show that $b=ghb=bgh$ and $c=hbg$.
 Hence $b\cfn c$. \end{proof}

-\begin{defi} Let $b \in \Pan$.
-We say that $b$ is in $\frn$-\emph{normal form} if the following conditions hold: \begin{enumerate} \item in every non-trivial, connected, transversal-free subpartition $b_A$ of $b$, there exist distinct blocks $s_A, t_A$ with $s_A \ne s$ and $t_A \ne t$, such that either $s_A, t_A \subseteq A$ or $s_A, t_A \subseteq A'$; \item in every non-trivial, connected, $1$-transversal subpartition $b_A$ of $b$, with transversal $s_A$, there exists a block $t_A \ne s_A$ such that $t \ne t_A$. \end{enumerate} \end{defi}
+\begin{defi} Let $b\in \Pan$.
+We say that $b$ is in $\frn$-\emph{normal form} if the following conditions hold: \begin{enumerate} \item in every non-trivial, connected, transversal-free subpartition $b_A$ of $b$, there exist distinct blocks $s_A, t_A$ with $s_A\neq s$ and $t_A\neq t$, such that either $s_A, t_A\subseteq A$ or $s_A, t_A\subseteq A'$; \item in every non-trivial, connected, $1$-transversal subpartition $b_A$ of $b$ with transversal $s_A$, there exists a block $t_A\neq s_A$ such that $t\neq t_A$. \end{enumerate} \end{defi}

-\begin{rem} Applying Lemmas~\ref{l:2-bridge} and~\ref{l:1-bridge} to non-trivial connected sets $A$ will result in a partition with an increased number of singleton blocks.
+\begin{rem} Applying Lemmas~\ref{l:2-bridge} and~\ref{l:1-bridge} to nontrivial connected sets $A$ results in a partition with an increased number of singleton blocks.
 It follows that this process must stop, and hence every $\frn$-conjugacy class contains an element in normal form. \end{rem}

-We will next show that in each $\frn$-conjugacy class, any partitions $a$ and $b$ in normal form can be obtained from each other by a permutation of the underlying set $\bn$.
+We next show that in each $\frn$-conjugacy class, any partitions $a$ and $b$ in normal form can be obtained from each other by a permutation of the underlying set $\bn$.

-\begin{lemma} Let $a,p \in \Pan$ such that $ap=pa=a$ and $p$ is an idempotent.
-Suppose that there are $k,l \in \bn$ with $(k,l') \in p$.
+\begin{lemma} Let $a,p\in \mathcal{P}_A$ such that $ap = pa = a$ and $p$ is an idempotent.
+Suppose that there are $k,l\in \bn$ with $(k,l')\in p$.
 Then $(k,k^*) \in (p,a)^*$ and $(l^*,l') \in (a,p)^*$. \end{lemma} \begin{proof} Suppose that $p$ is represented by the simple graph with the largest possible number of edges.
-Since $p=p^2$, $(k,l')$ is in $pp$, and hence it is also in $(p,p)^*$.
-Since $(k,l') \in p$, we have $(l', k^*) \in (p,p)^*$.
-Hence $(k,k^*) \in (p,p)^*$.
+Since $p = p^2$, $(k,l')$ is in $pp$, and hence it is also in $(p,p)^*$.
+Since $(k,l')\in p$, we have $(l', k^*)\in (p,p)^*$.
+Hence $(k,k^*)\in (p,p)^*$.

 Let $k-\cdots-k^*$ be a shortest path from $k$ to $k^*$ in the graph representing $(p,p)^*$, as obtained from the maximal graph representing $p$.
 Suppose to the contrary that this path contains a vertex $j'\in A'$.
-Then, the path has a subpath $i_1^*-j'_1-\cdots-j'_t-i^*_2$, where $t\geq1$.
-But $t$ must be $1$ since $j'_1-i^*_2$ (by the fact that $p$ is represented by the graph with the largest number of edges) and $k-\cdots-k^*$ is a shortest path from $k$ to $k^*$.
-We then have $i_1^*-j'_1-i^*_2$, which implies $(i_1,j'_1),(j'_1,i_2)\in p$.
+Then, the path has a subpath $i_1^* - j'_1 - \cdots - j'_t - i^*_2$, where $t\geq1$.
+But $t$ must be $1$ since $j'_1-i^*_2$ (by the fact that $p$ is represented by the graph with the largest number of edges) and $k - \cdots-k^*$ is a shortest path from $k$ to $k^*$.
+We then have $i_1^* - j'_1 - i^*_2$, which implies $(i_1,j'_1),(j'_1,i_2)\in p$.
 Hence $(i_1,i_2)\in p$, and so $(i^*_1,i^*_2)\in(p,p)^*$.
 This a contradiction since we can replace $i_1^*-j'_1-i^*_2$ with $i_1^*-i^*_2$ obtaining a shorter path from $k$ to $k^*$.